 The Dolpo district of Nepal is the kind of fantasy place that movies are made about.
 Upper Dolpo is a real-life mountain paradise.
-From dry, barren lands, to lush meadows, to waterfalls and sacred lakes, our Upper Dolpo Trek guides you through these mystical lands for an out of this world experience.
-The trekking route lays in the remote northwest area of Nepal’s Himalayas.
+From dry, barren lands, to lush meadows, to waterfalls and sacred lakes, our Upper Dolpo Trek guides you through these mystical lands for an out-of-this-world experience.
+The trekking route lies in the remote northwest area of Nepal’s Himalayas.
 The territory is largely uninhabited, and it’s possible to go for a day or two without seeing another human.
 Very few tourists visit this place, let alone even know that it exists.

 The residents of Upper Dolpo have origins in Tibet, with whom they have traded for hundreds of years.
 Local products do not provide a sufficient livelihood, hence their necessity to trade.
 As the highest inhabited region of Nepal, it is also the least populated, with only about 5,000 people living in the region.
 They follow the Bon Po religion, which uses ancient shamanistic practices with roots in Tibetan Buddhism.

 The journey into Upper Dolpo Trek starts with an hour-long scenic flight from Kathmandu to Nepalgunj.
 We begin the actual trek on the following day, to Dunai.
-Immediately the stunning sceneries are seen.
+Immediately the stunning scenery is seen.
 We pass through lush forests and agricultural fields in the lowlands.
 As we head up and northward, the vegetation, as well as villages, become sparser.
 We have views of the colossal mountain Dhaulagiri (8,167 meters/26,794 feet), the 7th highest mountain in the world.
 Also, the Annapurna, Manaslu, and Nilgiri ranges show themselves along the trail.